majafary/BookGraphQL/README.md

 Here is a sample application that demonstrates some implementations of GraphQL.
 It uses an HLSQL jpa repository and a graphql schema loaded from a schema file.

 This example enables Graphiql viewer to expose the graphQL schema.
-Afte you run the applicaiton, access it as follows:
+After you run the applicaiton, access it as follows:
 http://localhost:8091/graphiql
 Here you can compose queries e.g.